galpt/dnscrypt-cake/README.md

 > [!NOTE]
 >
-> Using a cubic function is just one part of the entire logic.
-The `cake()` function will configure CAKE and re-calculate `rtt` and `bandwidth`, then save the latest data into several slices/arrays.
->
-> The arrays can hold up to 10 million data, and the `cake()` function will loop infinitely with a 1 millisecond sleep for each loop.
+> The `cake()` function will configure CAKE and re-calculate `rtt` and `bandwidth`, then save the latest data into several slices/arrays.
+The arrays can hold up to 10 million data, and the `cake()` function will loop infinitely with a 1 millisecond sleep for each loop.
 All data will be used to calculate the final values for configuring CAKE's `rtt` and `bandwidth`.
 >
 > This is an attempt to intelligently configure CAKE's `rtt` and `bandwidth` based on all the data, so it doesn't need to aggressively probe DNS servers like what the original [cake-autorate](https://github.com/lynxthecat/cake-autorate) implementation does.